All models are wrong, but some are useful.

 - Executable system models test for system behavior

-Most tools provide the ability to check models or to create scripts that can iterate across the models and look for anomalies.
+Most tools provide the ability to check models or to create scripts that can iterate across the models and identify anomalies.

 Testing requirements models.
 Textual requirements are used in almost every system and, under the current practice, are typically reviewed manually.
-The community has long sought executable specifications, where requirements are itemized in a format that’s test-ready.
-Success, however, has been limited to specific domains where the problem is well defined.
-Agile advocates a practice called Behavior-Driven Development (BDD) that defines automated acceptance tests for Features and Stories.
-The acceptance tests persist to continually validate the solution as it emerges.
+The Agile practice of Behavior-Driven Development (BDD) defines automated acceptance tests for Features and Stories.
+These tests persist and continually validate the solution as it emerges.
 While useful for testing agile backlog items, BDD’s use has been limited at a large scale.
-However, the recommendation to automate where possible, and make requirements and tests one and the same is a useful goal.
+However, the recommendation to automate where possible and make requirements and tests one and the same is a useful goal.

 Testing analysis and design models.
 Designs represented in models can be tested using tools that have static analyzers or ‘checkers’ that identify something that deviates from what is standard, normal, or expected.
-Teams may add their own rules—model organization, modeling conventions and standards, required meta-information (SysML tags, stereotypes), etc. If analyzers don’t exist, scripts can iterate over the models to look for problems in the static model.
+Teams may add their own rules—model organization, modeling conventions and standards, required meta-information, etc. If analyzers don’t exist, scripts can iterate over the models to look for problems in the static model.

 Testing traceability.
 To ensure proper queries, document generation, and compliance, models must comply with the linking structure.